-I recently bought a pressure cooker and it has been fantastic, not just saving time but actually preserving the nutrients in some of the food I’m cooking.
+I recently bought a pressure cooker and it has been fantastic.
+Not just saving time but actually preserving the nutrients in some of the food I’m cooking.
 The one I’ve bought has a stainless steel inside unlike the vast majority which are made from aluminium.
 Aluminium is as toxic to your central nervous system as cigarette smoke is to your lungs.
 Toxic metals damage brain tissue and scientists are clear that this can lead to degenerative disease by producing oxidative stress.
 Aluminium is one of the worst offenders.
-So if you want to keep your brain sharp and young don’t use aluminium pressure cookers or indeed any aluminium cooking or storage items.
+If you want to keep your brain sharp and young don’t use aluminium pressure cookers or indeed any aluminium cooking or storage items.
 If you’re eating ready meals please don’t heat them up in the metal containers that they come in – they’re made from aluminium foil.

 I’ve started enjoying an occasional cup of coffee.
 Always organic and with a pinch of bicarbonate of soda to reduce the acidity.
 I was very tempted by the easy of the pod coffee makers that are becoming extremely popular.
 That was until I investigated them.
 There is a huge environmental impact on them.
 It’s not just the amount of wasted resources but also the contamination of our water and land due to the chemicals that are released once they are in landfill sites.